adambard/learnxinyminutes-docs/logtalk.html.markdown

 In order to define objects playing the role of classes and/or instances, an object must have at least an instantiation or a specialization relation with another object.
 Objects playing the role of meta-classes can be used when we need to see a class also as an instance.
 We use the following example to also illustrate how to dynamically create new objects at runtime:

 ```
-% a simple, generic, meta-class defining a new/2 predicate for its instances
+% a simple, generic, metaclass defining a new/2 predicate for its instances
-:- object(class,
+:- object(metaclass,
-	instantiates(class)).
+	instantiates(metaclass)).

 	:- public(new/2).
 	new(Instance, Clauses) :-